FLO-2DKaren/FLO-2D-Tutorial-Source/source/Plugin0115/plugin-features/Data Storage.rst

 External Layers are not part of the GeoPackage.
 They are separate shapefiles, tables and rasters that the User imports into the map.

-**Note: External layers are not part of the GeoPackage so they must be kept with the Project Folder if the data is transferred to a different computer**
+..
+Note:: External layers are not part of the GeoPackage so they must be kept with the Project Folder if the data is
+          transferred to a different computer.
+This is not the case for FLO-2D Plugin v1.0.0 and on.
+See the new documentation for that version.

 .. image:: ../img/Data-Storage/Data019.png